phamhongviet/phamhongviet.github.io/cv.md

 DevOps Team Leader at Timo.
 I started as a one-man-team DevOps Engineer to help modernizing Timo systems, services, processes; help other teams in IT department work smoothly with each other; and later build up my DevOps/SysOps team.

-- Significantly improving Timo’s performance, availability, reliability, scalability and security
+- Significantly improving Timo's performance, availability, reliability, scalability and security
 	- Building monitoring system using Grafana, ElasticSearch, Logstash, Kibana and InfluxDB
 	- Analyzing application performance with collected metrics data, including data from Nginx, HAProxy, MariaDB, RabbitMQ, Redis and OS
 	- Optimizing application and its infrastructure, works directly or indirectly with development teams